 The first important milestone in the Hospitality sector is the purchase of the Méridien Barbarons in the Seychelles.
-It is renamed Avani Seychelles Barbarons Resort and Spa and then is sold in 2016 (TBC).
+It is renamed Avani Seychelles Barbarons Resort and Spa and then is sold in 2016.

-Back in 2010, the Group reentered the Mauritian Tourism & Hospitality industry with the construction and opening of a 164-room hotel, Anantara Le Chaland, in partnership with Minor.
+Back in 2010, the Group re-entered the Mauritian Tourism & Hospitality industry with the construction and opening of a 164-room hotel, Anantara Le Chaland, in a Management Partnership with Minor.
 The hotel is expected to open in 2019.